ajcrites/welcome/README.md

 * Team Crites members will be models in the Gainesville office.
 I would like you all to be good stewards and regularly maintain your areas / common areas you use.
 When we all work together to do this, it makes the job easier.
 * We will work to improve the office as a whole -- aesthetically and functionally -- as best we can.
 * We will be teachers in the office.
 MobTalks, meetups, and Slack participation with some regularity are all strongly encouraged.
+* Healthy competition!
+I want you all to make each other work for the next goal.
+Show up your teammate and then wait for him to improve on what you did and show you up.
+I can't wait to participate in this too.
+ * This is a *terrible* example that no one will get, but I've though about it for a long time.
+In [Breath of Fire 4](https://en.wikipedia.org/wiki/Breath_of_Fire_IV) there is an enemy called the `Lavoid`.
+If you hit a `Lavoid` with :fire: attacks, it gets exponentially stronger.
+I think of myself as a `Lavoid`, and I want you all to be `Lavoid`s.
+That is to say, when someone improves on your code, you take that and you make it even better.
+Then, someone comes in and makes that better.
+We asymptotically improve each other until we're all so strong that it becomes overwhelming to challenge us.
 * **Never** have someone complain to me about you.
 I only want to hear compliments about you from others.
 This is a lot to ask, but I personally believe you can all fulfill this.

 If you are ever overwhelmed in any way, you can talk to me about that too.
 You are all capable, and I feel you should be comfortable in your jobs.
 You should be excelling.
 I'm striving to make you succeed, and I want to combat any obstacles with you.

+## The Fun Stuff

+I want us to make being a member of Team Crites an enviable position.
+Let's organize and participate in:

+* Community outreach
+* Software meetups
+* Sports activities
+* Cultural explorations
+* Competitions
+* Parties

+I have very strict and tough requirements for each of you that I know you can excel.
+On the other hand, I want (optional) fun to be available to all of you in your personal lives, and I want you to be fulfilled in them as well. ***Let's go Team Crites!***

+## Wisdom

+Here are some palliative cliches that I've clung to as I've progressed as a software developer:

+> The only ones who never fail are those who never try

+We all screw up sometimes.
+You'll never get a story out of "I decided not to do it." -- As long as it's not criminal.

+> He who asks is a fool for five minutes.
+He who does not ask remains a fool forever.

+It's better to be vulnerable and admit you don't know something so that you can learn it rather than go through life not understanding it. *I will personally* defend someone who admits they don't know something in the face of criticism.

+> If you can't explain it simply, you don't understand it well enough

+Inside of every well written large program is a well written small program.
+Understanding things takes time.
+Being able to explain something properly is an science, and the distillation of difficult concepts is an art.
+Writing  systems that are simpler to consume is more complex and difficult than writing more complicated systems in many cases.